juvers/linux-configuration/README.md

     app.debug = True
     app.run()`

-11. Comfigure and enable the virtual host
+11. Configure and enable the virtual host
 N.B `sites-available/: This is an apache2 directory that contains all of the virtual host files that define different web sites.
 These will establish which content gets served for which requests.`

 - `$ sudo nano /etc/apache2/sites-available/catalog.conf`